thk2b/malloc/README.md

 ```

 Then, we set the data in the block and return the address.
 Once we find a free block, we return the address of the block's data space.
 If the block is larger than the requested space, the remainder of the block becomes a new free block.
+This is a necesary tradeof for our first-fit algorithm.
+A best-fit algorithm would not suffer this flaw, but at the expence of execution speed.
 This causes blocks to become smaller and smaller.
 One issue is that the `medium` zone might end up storing blocks of size `small`, thus will never be allocated.
 To prevent this, we never split a block smaller than the minimum size of the zone.

 ```c
 void	*malloc(size_t size)